 Further examples of the customer experience (CX) in mechanical engineering

 The aim should be to interconnect as many processes in the value-added chain as possible.
 With an online tool such as the item Engineeringtool, value creation starts at an extremely early stage, i.e. when planning a design.
 The user-friendly drag-and-drop functionality makes it easy to assemble components.
 They are aligned automatically and connections are only permitted if they are possible.
 CAD export and the creation of complete project documentation can also be completed in just a few clicks.
-In communities such as KITUNIT, design engineers can exchange information and ideas about their experiences and projects.
 This item corporate startup enables users to share their own designs created in the item Engineeringtool, use third-party designs and provide each other with advice and support.
-Last but not least, seamless transitions between the individual touchpoints are also crucial to the customer experience in mechanical engineering.
+Last but not least, seamless transitions between the individual touchpoints are crucial to the customer experience in mechanical engineering.
 A key connection is therefore the direct access from the item Engineeringtool to the item Online Shop.

 Online training at the click of a mouse